zhanghao5201/HRVMamba/README.md

 pip install mmpose==1.3.1
 pip install "mmsegmentation>=1.0.0"

-cd PoseVMamba/pose_estimation/DCNv4_op
+cd HRVMamba/pose_estimation/DCNv4_op
 python setup.py build install

-cd PoseVMamba/pose_estimation
+cd HRVMamba/pose_estimation
 python setup.py build install
 ```

 ## Prepare datasets

-It is recommended to symlink the dataset root to `$PoseVMamba/data`.
+It is recommended to symlink the dataset root to `$HRVMamba/data`.
 If your folder structure is different, you may need to change the corresponding paths in config files.

 **For COCO data**, please download from [COCO download](http://cocodataset.org/#download), 2017 Train/Val is needed for COCO keypoints training and validation.
 [HRNet-Human-Pose-Estimation](https://github.com/HRNet/HRNet-Human-Pose-Estimation) provides person detection result of COCO val2017 to reproduce our multi-person pose estimation results.
 Please download from [OneDrive](https://1drv.ms/f/s!AhIXJn_J-blWzzDXoz5BeFl8sWM-)
-Download and extract them under `$HF_HRNET/data`, and make them look like this:
+Download and extract them under `$HRVMamba/data`, and make them look like this:

 ```
-HF-HRNet
+HRVMamba
 ├── configs
 ├── tools
 `── data